 While maintenance and installation are cheaper and easier, the thin vinyl lining is prone to damage and punctures.
 In some cases, these punctures are easy to find and repair with vinyl patches.
 However, in the case of a significant tear, the whole vinyl liner will need to be replaced.
 At the very least you should replace your vinyl liner within 5 to 7 years, which can be about $5,000.

-To get started on installing the ideal pool for your needs and budget, be sure to contact the pool experts at GRN Pool & Landscape!
+To get started on installing the ideal pool for your needs and budget, be sure to contact the swimming pool installation experts at GRN Pool & Landscape!